andyeske/Airline-Data-Analysis-Tools/README.md

 <a name="APAT"></a>
 ### Airline Peformance Analysis Tool (APAT)

 **Tool Purpose:** ```APAT``` can be used to compute 19 different system-wide performance metrics, to the aircraft and airline level of granularity, largely grouped under overview, utilization, fuel consumption, and aircraft operating cost metrics.
-The outputs from ```APAT``` consist of 21 excel datatables, which are displayed below (alongside links to sample tables):
+The outputs from ```APAT``` consist of 21 excel data tables, which are displayed below (alongside links to sample tables):

 [Overview Metrics](https://github.com/andyeske/Airline-Data-Project/tree/main/Output%20Data%20Tables/APAT%20Outputs/Overview%20Tables):
 * (1) ```Total Revenue Passenger Miles (RPMs)``` | _RPMs_by_Aircraft_and_Airline.xlsx_